What’s the usual advice for reactivating past customers?

 - Send an email newsletter, not just hard-sell email marketing promotions

-- Include customer questions, answered by other customers<
+- Include customer questions, answered by other customers

 - Share customer and client pictures on your website

-- Send a press release about your “customer of the month”
+- Share “customer of the month” stories

 - Host events that encourage customer-to-customer connections, not just customer-to-staff connections